microsoft/coyote/docs/tutorials/test-failover.md

 There is also a correctness assert in the `CoffeeMachine` to make sure the correct number of espresso shots are made and there is a `LivenessMonitor` that monitors the `CoffeeMachine` to make sure it never gets stuck, i.e., it always finishes the job it was given or it goes to an error state if the machine needs to be fixed.
-See [Liveness Checking](../concepts/liveness-checking.md).
+See [Liveness Checking](../how-to/liveness-checking.md).

-A number of excellent bugs were found by [coyote test](../tools/testing.md) during the development of this sample, and this illustrates the fact that Coyote can be applied to any type of asynchronous software, not just cloud services.
+A number of excellent bugs were found by Coyote during the development of this sample, and this illustrates the fact that Coyote can be applied to any type of asynchronous software, not just cloud services.
 There is still one bug remaining in the code which you can find using `coyote test`, and it happens after failover just to prove the usefulness of this testing methodology.

 ## What you will need